sudarshanp1/ComputerVisionProjectGroup12/README.md

 * Provide timely and accurate information to support rapid disaster response and recovery.
 * Enhance situational awareness for military personnel in post-disaster scenarios.

+*
+## Paper Link

+The paper describing the dataset and its collection can be downloaded from this [link](https://www.nature.com/articles/s41597-023-02799-4).
+Please cite our paper when using the dataset.